Aaron Hernandez: Murder of Odin Lloyd

 On June 18, 2013, police searched Hernandez's home in connection with an investigation into the shooting death of a friend, Odin Lloyd, whose body was found, with multiple gunshot wounds to the back and chest, in an industrial park about a mile from Hernandez's house.

 The following day, Hernandez assured Patriots head coach Bill Belichick and owner Robert Kraft that he had nothing to do with the shooting.
-Despite this, Hernandez was "barred" from Gillette Stadium lest it become "the site of a media stakeout."
+After this, Hernandez was "barred" from Gillette Stadium lest it become "the site of a media stakeout".
 The team also decided, a week before his eventual arrest, to sever all ties with Hernandez if he was arrested on any charge related to the case.

 On June 26, 2013, Hernandez was charged with first-degree murder, in addition to five gun-related charges.
 The Patriots released Hernandez from the team about ninety minutes later, before being officially informed of the charges against him.
 Two other men were also arrested in connection with Lloyd's death.

 On August 22, 2013, Hernandez was indicted by a grand jury for the murder of Lloyd; he pled not guilty on September 6, 2013.
-On April 15, 2015, he was found guilty of murder in the first degree, a charge that in Massachusetts automatically carries a sentence of life in prison without any possibility of parole; he also was found guilty of five firearm charges.
+On April 15, 2015, he was found guilty of murder in the first degree, a charge that in Massachusetts automatically carried a sentence of life in prison without any possibility of parole; he also was found guilty of five firearm charges.
 A motive for the murder was never definitively established.
 Police investigated the possibility that Lloyd may have learned of Hernandez's bisexuality and that Hernandez was worried that Lloyd might out him to others.